isaru66/az-aks-app-landing-zone/README.md

 # Azure Infrastructure with Terraform

-This repository contains Terraform configurations for deploying a production-grade Azure infrastructure with AKS and supporting resources.
+This repository contains Terraform configurations for deploying production-grade Azure infrastructure using the HashiCorp azurerm provider.

 ## Prerequisites

 - Terraform >= 1.0.0
 - Azure CLI >= 2.40.0
 - Azure subscription with required permissions
-- Azure AD admin group for AKS cluster administration
 - Git (for version control)
-- A code editor (VS Code recommended with Terraform extension)
+- VS Code with Terraform extension (recommended)

 ## Project Structure